andju/know/Salesforce/index.md

 > 3. Copy & Paste the VBA code
 > 4. Now you have a new Excel function (`=FixID()`) available to perform the conversion
 ### Browser
-The bookmarklet described on this [page](https://help.salesforce.com/s/articleView?id=000385066&type=1) allows you to convert a single ID:
+The bookmarklet described on this [page](https://help.salesforce.com/s/articleView?id=000385066&type=1) converts a single ID.
+Add a bookmark in your browser and enter the following code as URL:
 ```js
 javascript:(function(){
 var input=prompt('Enter 15-character ID');